Quickshifter: Transmission load control

 The load on the transmission is generally reduced (or "unloaded") by cutting off the ignition and/or fuel supply of the engine, or by disengaging the clutch.
 After the shift is completed, the engine torque i.e., load needs to return to the level prior to the shift to continue accelerating.
 To avoid a hard shock reaction on the chain drive, stand-alone modules can activate the cut cylinders in a staggered, controlled manner.
 To achieve this at least two separate control channels are required.
 Since the engine load is both reduced and reinstated in a precise and controlled manner (if tuned correctly) by the microcontroller, using a quickshifter is less damaging to the transmission than clutchless gear shifting without a quickshifter.

 Bi-directional quickshifter

 A bi-directional quickshifter is a quickshifter that works on both directions of gearshift - upshifts and downshifts.
-Most quickshifters are bi-directional (sometimes called auto blippers), so the term quickshifter alone is usually sufficient, however, "mono-directional" quickshifters that only work in one direction exist, like the "Kawasaki Quick Shifter" (KQS) on the 2016 Kawasaki Ninja ZX-10R and the 2015 H2/R, which works only for upshifting.
+Many quickshifters are bi-directional (sometimes called auto blippers), the term quickshifter alone is ambiguous since many are "mono-directional" quickshifters that only work in one direction, like the "Kawasaki Quick Shifter" (KQS) on the 2016 Kawasaki Ninja ZX-10R, and the 2015 H2/R or the QSS system used on a wide range of yamaha bikes, which works only for upshifting.

-Examples of performance-oriented motorcycles using a bi-directional quickshifter are the BMW S1000RR and S1000R, 2017 ZX-10R and H2/R, Suzuki GSX-R1000/R, Aprilia Tuono, KTM Duke 390 etc.
+Examples of performance-oriented motorcycles using a bi-directional quickshifter are the BMW S1000RR and S1000R, 2017 ZX-10R and H2/R, Suzuki GSX-R1000/R, Aprilia RSV4, KTM Duke 390 etc.